-- Demonstrate original and creative application of knowledge, together with a practical understanding of how established techniques of research and enquiry are used to create and interpret knowledge in the discipline and the industry. - Deal with complex issues both systematically and creatively, make sound judgements in the absence of complete data, and communicate your conclusions clearly to specialist and non-specialist audiences. - Critically assess information from a range of sources, and integrate it into your own analyses and projects related to the industry. - Manage resources and time and work to deadlines and develop the ability to make decisions in complex and unpredictable contexts.
+- Demonstrate original and creative application of knowledge, together with a practical understanding of how established techniques of research and enquiry are used to create and interpret knowledge in the discipline and the industry. - Deal with complex issues both systematically and creatively, make sound judgements in the absence of complete data, and communicate your conclusions clearly to specialist and non-specialist audiences. - Critically assess information from a range of sources, and integrate it into your own analyses and projects. - Manage resources and time and work to deadlines. - Develop the ability to make decisions in complex and unpredictable contexts.